elzurdo/elzurdo.github.io/resume.markdown

 \
 I just found my acadmic CV from 2021-03-02, and thought it might be a nice walk in memory lane of the various publications, talks and grants.
-Considering it does not include my last two lead author publications in cosmology, I'm guessing that it was written around 2013.
+Considering the posted talks and that it does not include my last two lead author publications in cosmology, I'm guessing that it was written around 2013.